TurtlebotMec3/package_ros/README.md

 		/!\ Don't forget to run catkin_make again after adding data to the msg file

+camera_detection :

+	This package can be used by anyone of you having an Asus Xtion Pro Live and can be adapted to any other 3D camera with a few modifications.

+	This package determines with the depth camera if there is an obstacle near the robot (on the right, in front of, on the left, on the left and on the right, or nothing)

+	It would publish it on a topic /camera/obstacle_detection/postion

+	You can choose to enable or disable the video treatment when you have no use for it by publishing True or False on the following topic :
+	/camera/obstacle_detection/enable

+	to launch it : roslaunch camera_detection depth_analysis.launch

 turtlebot_scenario :

 	This package contains the scenario our turtlebot is playing to launch it : roslaunch turtlebot_scenario turtlebot_scenario.launch

+	Please be noticed that you can not use this one directly on your turtlebot, we have plug an home maid electronic card on the pin DO1, DO2 and DO3 of the kobuki base.
+	This card allowed us to generate two pwm.
+One to control a servo-motor to change the orientation of the camera, the other one to control some led, just to make our Turtlebot nice ;).

+	You can obvisouly simulate it by using an arduino =).